afaaddis-source/ClinicOs1/replit.md

   - **ORM Migration**: Migrated from Prisma to Drizzle ORM for better PostgreSQL compatibility
   - **Storage Layer**: Updated all storage methods to use Drizzle PostgreSQL storage
   - **Database Schema**: Applied all schema migrations successfully using `npm run db:push`
-  - **User Seeding**: Created default users for all roles with credentials matching login page:
+  - **User Seeding**: Created default users for all roles with credentials saved in code:
     - admin/123456 (ADMIN)
     - reception/123456 (RECEPTION)
     - doctor/123456 (DOCTOR)